Quinnipiac University emphasizes integrity as one of its guiding principles.

 2. After receiving joint resolution approval, the student may submit a request to the faculty member to participate in the joint resolution.

 1. If the faculty member accepts the student’s invitation to participate in joint resolution, it is anticipated and encouraged that a joint resolution will be worked out in a private meeting between the faculty member and the student(s) involved in a case.
-However, either the student or the faculty member can request that the director of academic integrity assign a member of the Academic Integrity Board to attend a joint resolution meeting as a neutral third party.
+However, either the student or the faculty member can request that the coordinator of academic integrity assign a member of the Academic Integrity Board to attend a joint resolution meeting as a neutral third party.

 2. If the faculty member rejects the student’s invitation to participate in joint resolution, the case will proceed to Case Review.
 Faculty members are not required to participate in joint resolution.